-Provisions on electronic signatures made with a certificate are contained in the Act on Strong Electronic Identification and Electronic Trust Services (617/2009).
-Provisions on the certificates issued by the Digital and Population Data Services Agency are contained in the Act on the Digital and Population Data Services Agency (304/2019).
+Provisions on electronic signatures made with a certificate are contained in the Act on Strong Electronic Identification and Electronic Signatures (617/2009).
+Provisions on the certificates issued by the Population Register Centre are contained in the Act on the Population Information System and the Certificate Services of the Population Register Centre (661/2009).

-The Digital and Population Data Services Agency's liability for damages in connection with certificate service provision is determined in the Act on Strong Electronic Identification and Electronic Trust Services (617/2009) and in addition, the Tort Liability Act (412/1974).
+The Population Register Centre's liability for damages in connection with certificate service provision is determined on the basis of the Tort Liability Act (412/1974).
+In addition, the Population Register Centre is bound by the requirements laid down in the Act on Strong Electronic Identification and Electronic Signatures (617/2009) and the Act on Electronic Services and Communication in the Public Sector (13/2003).

-Under the Act on Electronic Services and Communication in the Public Sector (13/2003), certificates can be used in all communication with public administration.
+Under the Act on Electronic Services and Communication in the Public Sector, certificates can be used in all communication with public administration.

-The certification authorities are supervised by the Finnish Transport and Communications Agency (Traficom).
+The certification authorities are supervised by the Finnish Communications Regulatory Authority (FICORA).

-The organisation certificates have been created with adherence to the procedures laid down in the Act on the Digital and Population Data Services Agency, the Act on Strong Electronic Identification and Electronic Trust Services and the certificate policy and according to the data provided by the certificate holder.
+The organisation certificates have been created with adherence to the procedures laid down in the Act on the Population Information System and the Certificate Services of the Population Register Centre, the Act on Strong Electronic Identification and Electronic Signatures, the Act on Electronic Services and Communication in the Public Sector and the certificate policy and according to the data provided by the certificate holder.